arifix/gutpress/README.md

 ## Install
 - Download ZIP, Find the file "gutpress.zip"
-- Or find the file "gutpress.zip" on release
+- Or find the file "gutpress.zip" from 1.0.0 on release
 - On WP admin, go to Plugins >> Add New >> Upload Plugin >> choose gutpress.zip, install & activate
 - You will see GUTPRESS block category under Gutenburg blocks